 has slightly different issues, so I...

 How would you go about using the JMX API to instrument AWT events?
 What would it gain you?
-My colleague Jean-FranÃ§ois Denise answers in detail.
+My colleague Jean-FranÃ§ois Denise answers in detail in his blog.

 In the Quality Team we try to automate our testing as much as possible.
 This is easy for tests of the core library or other functionality where there's no GUI.
 But when you bring in a GUI like for AWT/Swing tests then the test complexity goes up dramatically, because for some scenarios you need to verify the graphics rendered correctly.